 Life Plan Trust requires a lower minimum trust principal than most banks.
-The trust instrument is irrevocable: In order to comply with Medicaid eligibility, funds transferred to the trust may not be withdrawn by others.
+The trust instrument is irrevocable.
+To comply with Medicaid eligibility, funds transferred to the trust may not be withdrawn/dissolved by others.
 There are fees assessed for services provided to the individual with a disability.
 Life Plan Trust encourages you to consult with a certified financial planner to discuss your financial goals and effective estate planning strategies.